celo-org/docs/docs/cli/account.md

                                                          metadata you want to register

 DESCRIPTION
-  Register metadata URL for an account where users will be able to retieve the metadata file and verify your claims
+  Register metadata URL for an account where users will be able to retrieve the metadata file and verify your claims

 EXAMPLES